Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater oscar fish

 Oscars are one of the intelligent species of fish, and you can even train them to do the tricks.
-It can become a challenging task to keep Oscar fish if you are a beginner.
+It can become challenging to keep Oscar fish if you are a beginner.
 They are aggressive and don’t easily go along with other fish species.
-They are hard to maintain as they are carnivores and create a lot of waste.
+They are hard to maintain as carnivores create a lot of waste.
 They also grow big too quickly.

-The best thing is that you can keep the same species in your tank, either in pairs or in a group of 5+.
-Don’t keep a single Oscar in the tank when they are young.
+The best thing is that you can keep the same species in your tank in pairs or in groups of 5+.
+Please don’t keep a single Oscar in the tank when they are young.
 It can impact the growth of the fish.
-Also, you can hand feed them, and they are the species who can even eat their favorite fish food from between your fingers.
+Also, you can hand feed them, and they are the species that can even eat their favorite fish food from between your fingers.

 12. Discus